 - Taxi – Private taxi to your hotel.
 You can reserve your private airport transfer here.

-If you are travelling within Europe, and taking budget airlines like RyanAir – check the arrival airport code before booking the trip.
+If you are traveling within Europe and taking budget airlines like RyanAir – check the arrival airport code before booking the trip.
 RyanAir uses Reus and Girona Barcelona as Barcelona airport – but they are over 60 miles away.
 Vueling uses BCN (we flew from Zurich to Barcelona and we arrived at the El Prat).

 What to pack for Barcelona?